SangResidata/SangResidata/README.md

 ## 👩‍💻 About Me

-- I spent around 9+ years in **IT Industry** as Business Process Analyst and Technical Project Manager before discovering my passion for data
+- I spent around 9+ years in **IT Industry** as Business Process Analyst and Technical Project Manager before discovering my passion for data.
-- After refocus my career into data tech, now I have 8+ years experiences in **data analytics**, processing raw data into strategic Decison
+- After refocus my career into data tech, now I have 8+ years experiences in **data analytics**, processing raw data into strategic Decison.
 - My education background combined in Industrial Engineering and Applied Statistics
 - I loved to build real-world projects that reflect actual data workflows.
 - I prioritize solution first , then we talk about tools